The term “Playground Lore” is a label for how information (in this case, video game mythos and/or rumors) is spread among people.

-I was feeling nostalgic and was thinking back to summer days in elementary school.
-Hanging out on the playground with my closest, nerdiest friends — we gossiped about video games, and shared “fish” stories about our best accomplishments.
-(For better or worse, publicly viewable achievements in video games didn’t exist then, so any tale told was fair game to be judged by the group as truth or a lie!)
+Recently, I was thinking back to warm, spring days in elementary school.
+Hanging out on the playground with my closest, nerdiest friends — we gossiped about video games, and shared stories about our best accomplishments.
+(For better or worse, publicly viewable achievements in video games didn’t exist then.
+Being unable to verify the claims made helped create part of the magic.)

-One friend was enthralled with Mortal Kombat, and would share his experiences learning button combos (especially secret ones that no one else knew about) and beating bosses without losing any health.
+One friend was enthralled with Mortal Kombat, and would share his experiences learning button combos (especially secret ones that no one else knew about).

 Another would swear to me that Luigi was on top of the castle in Super Mario 64, and that he’d even seen him (on another friend’s system of course, outside of our group).

 A third would tell of exotic Pokemon that were hidden deep inside of the code in the games (then Red and Blue).
-We would later discover most of these were just screenshots from the website Pokemon Factory… but I don’t think that really mattered at that point.
+We would later discover most of these were just screenshots from the website Pokemon Factory.

-So, is playground lore anything more than just childhood exaggerations used to steal the show?
+So, is playground lore anything more than just childhood exaggerations?

-However, I ask you consider something else.
-For me, playground lore instilled a passion for gaming that has lasted my entire life.
+Consider this: playground lore instilled in me a passion for gaming that has lasted my entire life.

-It doesn’t really matter if Luigi had actually been on top of the castle or not (Orrrrrrrrr… at the top of the Volcano in the basement fire level… sheesh, Luigi really like climbing on top of things huh?).
-What that rumor did do though, was encourage me to try to find all 120 stars in Super Mario 64, and let me discover all of the great (and real) hidden surprises and secrets in the game.
+It doesn’t really matter if Luigi had actually been on top of the castle or not (Orrrrrrrrr… at the top of the Volcano in the basement fire level).
+What that rumor did do was encourage me to try to find all 120 stars in Super Mario 64.
+It let me discover all of the great (and real) hidden surprises and secrets in the game.

-If 10 year old me had had a magic rectangle in my pocket that could verify any rumor my friends told me instantly… well, our group probably wouldn’t have gossiped about games so much.
-And if there are 1000s of videos online that I can instantly watch someone else get the 100% completion goal for a game, why should I bother spending my time doing it in order to see the “secret” end credit screen?
+If 10 year old me had had a magic rectangle in my pocket… well, our group probably wouldn’t have had much to talk about.
+If there are literally tens of thousands of videos online that I can watch someone else get a 100% completion goal for a game, why should I bother spending my time doing it in order to see the “secret” end credit screen?

-Or maybe, as game developers, we can bring a tiny piece of that back by making games a little more unpredictable, or by carefully obfuscating information inside our games.
+Or maybe, as game developers, we can bring a tiny piece of that back by making gameplay a little more unpredictable, or by carefully obfuscating information inside our games.

-In recent memory, the best game to have done this was Minecraft.
+In recent memory, one of the best games to have done this was Minecraft.

-In my mind, both of these more recent experiences happened because the internet didn’t have all the answers yet.
-You couldn’t just give up and Google what to do next.
-It just wasn’t there yet.
-In some ways, playground lore only has a certain window to live in, before the big brain compiles all the data and gives us the on-demand cheatsheet.
+Both of these more recent experiences happened because the internet didn’t have all of the answers yet.
+Ultimately, playground lore only has a certain window of time to exist in… before the big brain compiles all the data and spits out the cheatsheet.

-So, my question is this: what can we do as game developers to extend this window for playground lore to exist in?
+My question is this: what can we do as game developers to extend this window of time for playground lore to exist in?
 And, should we try to?

-A couple of bonus thoughts: procedural generation is one thing, but it needs to be meaningful.
-And also, more random.
-Like, instead of every player finding some variation of a procedurally generated level, maybe only a few players ever find it at all.
+A couple of bonus thoughts: procedural generation is one thing, but it needs to be more varied.For example, instead of every player finding some variation of a procedurally generated level, perhaps maybe only a few players ever find it at all.
 But is that even feasible for modern games?
-And what about story or narrative?
+And how would that affect story or narrative?